Robert Abbott, founder of the Chicago Defender

 Robert S. Abbott

 The birth of Robert Abbott in 1870 is celebrated on this date.
-He was an African American businessman and lawyer.
+He was an African American news businessman and lawyer.

 His parents were former slave captives on St. Simon's Island, Georgia.
 Abbott studied at Claflin University, Hampton Institute, and Kent Law School in Chicago.
 He received his law degree in 1899, and was told that he was "too dark" to practice law in America.
 Unfortunately, Robert Sengstacke Abbott found it difficult to support himself as a lawyer.
 He became convinced that he could defend his people in public print better than he could in a courtroom, so he took a job learning the trade as a printer at his stepfather's newspaper.

 Abbott borrowed a small amount of money and set up his printing equipment in his landlady's dining room with a folding card table and a kitchen chair as his office.
 On May 5, 1905, he started the Chicago Defender.
 He sold 300 copies of the four-page booklet by going door to door, visiting every barber shop, poolroom, drugstore, and church on the South Side of Chicago.
 He worked for 15 years and finally made a success (profit) out of the Defender.

 The Defender became a national newspaper with a circulation of 250,000 in 1929.
 Abbott's editorials demanded full equality for blacks.
 The Defender fought for social justice and political and economic equality.
 It attacked discrimination, segregation, and lynching.
 The newspaper was credited with encouraging the migration from the South by providing information about job opportunities in the North during World War I. Hundreds of thousands of Blacks moved North because of his newspaper.
 Because of Abbott, The Defender became a thriving national institution.
 One of the nation's largest and most influential Black newspapers, it was one of only two that was published on a daily basis out of 350 Black-owned newspapers in 1966.